 The candidate's score in this area should contribute to enhanced overall job performance.

-Motivated by challenging goals and tasks, financial reward, and/or recognition, and willing to work hard to succeed.
-Focused on understanding and following guidelines, personal achievement, and meeting or exceeding quality and production standards.
+Highly motivated by challenging goals and tasks, financial rewards, and/or recognition, and willing to work very hard to succeed.
+Very focused on understanding guidelines, following the rules and personal achievement.